tiprankstipranks

 Manufacturing - Risk 1

-Sterno's products operate at high temperatures and use flammable fuels, each of which could subject our business to product liability claims.
+Sterno's products operate at high temperatures and use flammable fuels, each of which could subject our business to product liability claims, which could adversely affect its reputation and reduce customer demand.

-Sterno products expose it to potential product liability claims typical of fuel based heating products.
+Sterno's products expose it to potential product liability claims typical of fuel based heating products.
 The fuels Sterno uses in its products are flammable and may be toxic if ingested.
-Accidents involving Sterno products may have an adverse effect on its reputation and reduce demand for its products.
-In addition, Sterno may be held responsible for damages beyond its insurance coverage and there can be no guarantee that it will be able to procure adequate insurance coverage in the future.
+Accidents involving Sterno's products may have an adverse effect on its reputation and reduce demand for its products.
+In addition, Sterno may be held responsible for damages beyond its insurance coverage and we may not be able to procure adequate insurance coverage in the future.

 Employment / Personnel - Risk 1